 At the beginning of a project the client’s list of requirements can read more as a wish-list, with little basis in a realistic budget.
 It is understandable that a client’s budget could be a poor fit for their brief, as most residential client’s knowledge of building costs is informed by what they have heard from friends, from reality programs on TV, or what they think should be a reasonable price for the work.
 It is one of the jobs of the architect to better align the budget and brief, to make sure that the client understands from early in the process what can be achieved with their budget, and trim their brief if necessary, or raise the budget to suit the brief.

-But before a budget can be agreed on, it is important for the architect to appreciate the scale and complexity of the project sought by the client.
+But before a budget can be agreed on, it is important for the architect to appreciate the scale and complexity of the project sought by the client, and what are their design intentions.

 To achieve a desired outcome from a project, the architect must make best sense of the client’s requirements in a way that can be built and enjoyed by the client.